 After lunch, we made a quick stop at the nearby Hraunfossar waterfalls before heading to the lava cave.
 It’s a pretty nice waterfall, although not as spectacular as some of the others.

 The Víðgelmir lava cave was pretty impressive considering it was formed some 1,100 years ago and it is known as the mightiest cave in Iceland!
 Apparently, it’s also the largest in the world.
 It certainly was larger than the one we visited on our previous trip.

-We got safety helmets and head lights before descending down the large hole.
+We got safety helmets and headlights before descending down the large hole.
 There are safety railings and walking platforms throughout the cave which made walking around quite safe.
 I was amazed at the amazing stalactites and stalagmites formations that nature produced over the millennia.
 I always get confused as tow which one is which, so if you’re a hard-core lava and cave expert, forgive my ignorance.
-The were very intricate, colourful at times and rather dull at others, but impressive nonetheless.
+They were very intricate, colourful at times and rather dull at others, but impressive nonetheless.